HumanFace/FSM-Regexp-prolog/README.md

 ### Prerequirements

-This projects requires Prolog installed on your computer.
+This project requires Prolog installed on your computer.
 [SWI-Prolog](https://www.swi-prolog.org/) was used for developing the project.
-This user manual will use SWI-Prolog specific names, such as the `swipl` command.
+This user manual will use SWI-Prolog-specific names, such as the `swipl` command.

 ### Notation
 #### Regexp